 -Mark

-11 responses to “Friday’s overrated beer: Yuengling Lager”
+14 thoughts on “Friday’s overrated beer: Yuengling Lager

 Now, don’t get me wrong, I would rather take a Middle Ages, Stone, Dogfish Head, Smutty, Lagunitas, or what have you, but if you have to slum it in a local townie bar, you could do a lot worse than a Yinger.